Lobo, Batangas: Foreign rule

 Lobo's history is related with that of Rosario.
 Rosario was founded by Augustinian friars in 1687 that originated from the southeastern coast of Batangas which is Lobo.
 When Rosario was founded, Lobo became a barrio of Rosario with the present municipalities of Taysan, San Juan, and Padre Garcia.

-The inhabitants were forced to flee the coast of Lobo to avoid the Moros.
-While fleeing, the inhabitants recited the rosary that gave Rosario its name.
-The settlement was reestablished at the north-west bank of Kansahayan River in Hilerang Kawayan, now a barangay called Pinagbayanan of Taysan.
+The inhabitants were forced to flee the coast of Lobo to avoid the Moros, during which they recited the rosary, giving Rosario its name.
+The settlement was reestablished at the north-west bank of Kansahayan River in Hilerang Kawayan, now a barangay called Pinagbayanan in Taysan.
 However, at the height of the Moro Wars in the second half of the 18th century, the Moro raids reached Hilerang Kawayan.

-Rosario was moved again by the Dominican priests fearing that the Moros will attack them.
-They headed north holding a novena and praying the rosary while fleeing from Hilerang Kawayan.
-On the last day of the novena, the inhabitants settled at the river bank of Tubig ng Bayan (lit.
-'Water of Town', a river from Lipa now known as Balintawak River/Creek), now Padre Garcia.
-They residents erected a stone church south of the river bank in honor of their saint, the Our Lady of the Most Holy Rosary (known as Nuestra Señora del Rosario in the municipality).
-The town was named Santo Rosario.
-Rosario remained in the location for a long time until 1902.
+Fearing more attacks from the Moros, Rosario was relocated again by the Dominican priests and headed north from Hilerang Kawayan while holding a novena and praying the rosary.
+On the last day of the novena, the inhabitants settled at the river bank of Tubig ng Bayan, now Padre Garcia.
+The residents erected a stone church south of the river bank and dedicated it to their saint, the Lady of the Rosary.
+The town was named Santo Rosario and remained in the location for a long time until 1902.

-On December 12, 1848, the barrio of Bolbok was separated from Rosario and was named San Juan de Bocboc, then in 1850, the barrio of Mercedes also became an independent municipality now known as Taysan.
+On December 12, 1848, the barrio of Bolboc was separated from Rosario and was named San Juan de Bocboc, then in 1850, the barrio of Mercedes became Taysan.
 It was not until September 27, 1871 that the barrio of Lobo became an independent municipality.
-The Spaniards did not know what to name the place until they saw that a balloon that came from the people celebrating their fiesta in the Municipality of Batangas fly towards Mt.
+Settlers residing in the place gathered together to decide the name until they saw a balloon from people celebrating their fiesta in the municipality of Batangas fly towards Mt.
 Banoi.
-They eagerly waited for the balloon to fall down.
-They were so amazed that they named the place "Lobo" to commemorate the incident.
-The parish of Lobo was established on February 4, 1873.
-The parish was then named Parroquia de San Miguel Arcanghel meaning "Saint Michael the Archangel Parish" being the patron saint of Lobo.
-Don Cayetano Macarandang was the first parish priest of the church serving from 1871 until 1873.
+They were amazed that they named the place Lobo to commemorate the incident.
+The parish of Lobo was established on February 4, 1873 and was dedicated to Saint Michael.